sparrowwallet/frigate/README.md

 ### Frigate CLI

-Frigate also ships a CLI tool called `frigate-cli` to allow easy access to the Electrum scanning RPC.
+Frigate also ships a CLI tool called `frigate-cli` to allow easy access to the Electrum RPC.
 ```shell
 ./bin/frigate-cli
 ```